DavidPardy/ttt_v2/README.md

 		cd my foldername

-- Once your terminal is open (and in the above folder you created, if so desired), copy and paste the below line to install RVM
+Once your terminal is open (and in the above folder you created, if so desired), copy and paste the below line to install RVM

 		\curl -L https://get.rvm.io | bash -s stable --rails --autolibs=enabled

-- RVM doesn't install Ruby, but gives you the ability to do so (as it is just a Ruby Version Manager).
+RVM doesn't install Ruby, but gives you the ability to do so (as it is just a Ruby Version Manager).
 To install Ruby 1.9.3, type this in the terminal:

 		rvm get head && rvm reload

-- After that process finishes, type:
+After that process finishes, type:

 		rvm install 1.9.3

-Git Clone This Repository VS. Downloading the Zip Format of this Application:
+Git Clone Repository VS. Downloading the Zip Format of this App:
 --------

 - If you go to the top of this page you will see a few buttons to click under 'DavidPardy/ttt_v2'.
 Those being 'ZIP', 'HTTP', 'SSH', and 'Git Read-Only'.